smislam/aws-workspaces-web-sagemaker-studio/README.md

   * ![image](sagemaker-denied.PNG "Example of a Sagemaker failure from public browser")

 ## Considerations
 * There are many opportunities to simplify this solution.
 Please review docs for all the configurations (Browser settings, Data protection settings, etc.) you can perform with Amazon Workspaces Secure Browser.
+* Amazon Workspaces Secure Browser can record user session events.
+You can review the logs in Amazon Kinesis Data Stream to support audit requirements.
 * The lambda is not performing any authentication or authorization.
 You can re-authenticate with IDP and validate the userId before a pre-signed URL can be created.

 ## References